-These delicious St. Patrick's Day dinner ideas are perfect for kids who hate corned beef.
+These delicious St. Patrick's Day dinner ideas are great for kids who hate corned beef.
 Easy Irish recipes that are perfect for celebrating the holiday with your family on a busy weeknight.

 Before I took my DNA test and discovered I am actually 25% Irish my memories of St. Patrick's Day included being tortured with my mom's annual corned beef dinner.
 As a kid, there were few things I thought were more disgusting.

 Though, this could actually be the best way to introduce your kids to corned beef!
-Griddled with melty cheese and a spicy sauce?
-This Spicy Irish Reuben sandwich recipe from Cooking with Ruthie looks MIND BLOWING.
+Griddled with melty cheese and an easy homemade spicy sauce?

 Serve your reuben with some salty potato chips and raw baby carrots for the easiest kid-friendly St. Patrick's day side dishes.

 This recipe for ham and cheese stuffed potatoes is so easy because you can get it started in your microwave and quickly bake it to get a nice crispy top.

 Diced deli ham, your favorite shredded cheese (we love gruyere), and some simple seasonings are stuffed into potato boats and baked.
 The whole meal is done in less than 30 minutes total with just a few of those as hands-on time.

 Serve it with a bright green salad for a festive Irish side dish.

 This simple Irish Beef Stew recipe features a splash of Guinness which has the added benefit of keeping husbands happy.
 The chunks of potatoes, carrots, and beef stew meat make this a comforting and cozy one-pot dish for your St. Patrick's Day dinner.